Residency Training Program

 The UC Davis Medical Center is in Sacramento, a 20-minute drive from the UC Davis campus.
 The medical center is the primary teaching facility for the UC Davis School of Medicine and postgraduate medical education.
-It offers complete inpatient services, diagnostic facilities and 24-hour major emergency medical services with a Level 1 Trauma Center.
+It offers complete inpatient services, diagnostic facilities, and 24-hour major emergency medical services with a Level 1 Trauma Center.
 The hospital has 613 beds and 10 intensive care units.
-A 472,000-square-foot Surgery and Emergency Services Pavilion, which opened in September of 2010, include a new emergency room, operating rooms, burn unit, surgical intensive-care unit, cardiology services, cafeteria, pathology laboratory support and radiology services.
-The new building increases the hospital’s inventory of beds and operating rooms, and integrates new state-of-the-art technology that will help UC Davis Health System physicians deliver the most advanced care.
+A 472,000-square-foot Surgery and Emergency Services Pavilion, which opened in September of 2010, includes a new emergency room, operating rooms, burn unit, surgical intensive-care unit, cardiology services, cafeteria, pathology laboratory support, and radiology services.
+The new building increases the hospital’s inventory of beds and operating rooms and integrates new state-of-the-art technology that helps UC Davis Health System physicians deliver the most advanced care.

-Within the University and the School of Medicine reside highly- regarded centers in basic neuroscience, imaging, neurodevelopmental disorders, and the innovative Center for Mind and Brain.
-Neurology faculty are affiliated with the UC Davis campus, the Center for Neuroscience, the UC Davis MIND Institute, the Center for Mind and Brain, and the Northern California Shriners Center for Pediatric Regenerative Medicine.
+Within the University and the School of Medicine reside highly-regarded centers in basic neuroscience, imaging, neurodevelopmental disorders, and the innovative Center for Mind and Brain.
+Neurology faculty are affiliated with the UC Davis campus, the Center for Neuroscience, the UC Davis MIND Institute, the Center for Mind and Brain, and the Institute for Pediatric Regenerative Medicine.

 How to apply

 All applicants must apply through the Electronic Residency Application Service (ERAS) and register for the National Resident Matching Program (NRMP).
-The deadline for receipt of all application materials is November 15.
-All application materials must be received through ERAS (no paper application materials, including CVs will be accepted).
+The deadline for receipt of all application materials is November 30.
+All application materials must be received through ERAS (no paper application materials will be accepted, including CVs).